My name is Mike Flannigan. I am the head of the Adrenal Disease Support Group for the Houston, Texas. We have 46 NADF

 Get the Summer 2008 NADF newsletter HERE.

-Here are some maps showing just a few of the Addisonians in the state of TX:
+Here are some maps showing the 200 Addisonians we know of in the state of TX.

 Relevant Links